wp-plugins/sz-google/readme.txt

 In this module you can find many components that allow integration of your website with the Google Maps and embed different maps on the same page.
 The embed can also be done in lazy load.

+**Maps Widgets:** These can be directly inserted on the sidebar of your website.
+All the configuration parameters can be found on the widget itself after you dragged to the sidebar that interests you.

+* `Widget google maps`

+**Maps Shortcodes:** The shortcode made ​​available to allow the insertion of the components of google translate in a post or on a page in wordpress with a set of customizable parameters.

+* `[sz-maps] ......: google maps widget`

+**Maps Functions:** The functions of Maps unlike the other components can be used for programming in PHP and allow customization of themes and and some default options.

+* `szgoogle_maps_get_widget()`

 = GOOGLE PANORAMIO =
 **<a href="http://goo.gl/6bzDMO"> </a>**

 With this module you can insert widgets with photo galleries present on panoramio.
 You can select photos by user, group or tag.
 You can choose between different display layouts as photo, slideshow, list and photo_list with navigation menu.

-**Panoramio Widgets:** In this plugin are available to google panoramio widgets that can be directly inserted on the sidebar of your website.
+**Panoramio Widgets:** These can be directly inserted on the sidebar of your website.
 All the configuration parameters can be found on the widget itself after you dragged to the sidebar that interests you.

 * `Widget google panoramio`